 Once on top, there’s a short loop walk… and sensational scenery in all directions.
 Stay there until the sun sets behind the gorges of Lawn Hill Creek and watch the colours change as the sun goes down.

-You can choose one walk or do them all.
+You can choose one walk or do all five.
 Whatever you choose, you won’t be disappointed.
 Every walk is simply stunning, with the red rock gorges contrasting with the lush vegetation along Lawn Hill Creek.

 Boodjamulla is incredibly beautiful.
 Take your time along the walks and let this place seep into your veins.
 I guarantee you won’t want to leave.